mmbishop/gwt-test/README.md

 ```

 If an exception is thrown during the test, gwt-test will check if the thrown exception is an instance of the expected exception class
-(ExpectedExceptionClass in this example) or one of its subclasses.
+(ExpectedExceptionClass in this example).
 If it is, then the test continues.
 If the thrown exception is of a different class
 from the one that is expected, or no expected exception class has been declared, gwt-test will soften the exception by wrapping it in an instance of
 ```UnexpectedExceptionCaughtException``` and throw it, which will result in the test failing.